atsign-foundation/docs.atsign.com/content/docs/sdk/flutter/at_client_manager.md

 **NotificationService**

-Notification service gives back stream of notifications from the server to the subscribing client.
+Notification service gives back a stream of notifications from the server to the subscribing client.

 To access NotificationService methods